itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 We can create the `.env` file in the `backend` directory of the application.
 There we can specify the database configuration (`MONGO_CONNECTION_STRING`) and the port (`PORT`).

-Now, we need to install the package that let's us load .env files.
+Now, we need to install the **dotenv** package that let's us load .env files.
 ```sh
 npm i dotenv
 ```